 A car accident can be a chaotic time, wrought with emotional and physical injuries.
 This combination can result in bizarre or abnormal behavior, even causing people to leave the scene of an accident after causing the accident.
 However, it is important you always stay at the scene of the accident until you have exchanged information with the other driver or have ensured any injured individuals received appropriate medical care.
 Failure to do either may result in an arrest for a hit and run and could lead to medical complications for an injured victim of the car accident.
-If you have recently been arrested on hit and run charges, contact an experienced hit and run criminal attorney at Mary E Conn & Associates in Harris County TX immediately.
+If you have recently been arrested on hit and run charges, contact an experienced Houston hit and run criminal attorney at Mary E. Conn & Associates immediately.

 In Houston TX it is a criminal offense to leave the scene of some motor vehicle accidents if you were involved in it.
 The Texas Transportation Code outlines the rules involving a motor vehicle operator’s required actions after a car accident that results in injury or death.
 The operator must do the following:

 The severity of the accident and resulting injuries, as well as your behavior at the scene, will directly impact the penalties which you will face as the result of the hit and run accident.
 This is why you need the experienced Houston hit and run lawyer to represent you, to avoid more serious penalties for minor infractions furthering.

 The Texas Transportation code sets out penalty ranges depending on the severity of the accident.
 If the accident resulted in death or serious bodily injury, you may be charged with a third degree felony as the result of the hit and run.
 If the accident led to injuries which do not rise to the level of “serious bodily injury,” you may face imprisonment of up to five years in the Texas Department of Criminal Justice, or one year in county jail as well as fines up to $5,000.